House Extensions North Yorkshire & North East

 We generally draw up a written schedule of work, which itemises the work required to be carried out in detail.
 This information is extracted directly from the model of the project.
 Planning drawings are generally fairly simple in terms of detailed information.
 Once planning approval has been granted, we add further construction information to the drawings while preparing the schedule of work.
 There is a cost in terms of preparing a detailed schedule of work, but the savings compared to cost overruns mean that this is the prudent course of action.
 It allows the client to see exactly where the money has been allocated within the budget.
 It avoids misunderstandings and simplifies the process of valuations.
 It should also identify potential issues which might otherwise cause a problem.

-Finding a suitable builder can sometimes be the trickiest part of a project.
+Finding a suitable builder for house extensions North Yorkshire can sometimes be the trickiest part of a project.
 Some builders are quick but lack attention to detail while others almost finish a project, before moving on to the next or, alternatively, try and juggle with two or three contracts.
 After discussion with the client to select a list of potential builders, we generally suggest using a competitive tender process.
 The builder uses the schedule of work and can read this in conjunction with the drawings to put a price against each item of work.
 This allows all the competing builders to submit their prices based using matching information (rather than each builder making different assumptions where the information provided to them is insufficiently detailed).
 We can generally suggest local builders or carry out further investigation and research into suitable alternative contractors.